waynegraham/registry.clir.org/_projects/2014-we-still-scream-the-mountain-eagle-tom-and-pat-gish.md

 ---
 layout: project
-title: "We Still Scream: The Mountain Eagle/Tom and Pat Gish Archives"
+title: We Still Scream: The Mountain Eagle/Tom and Pat Gish Archives
 ---